Smoked Gouda Mac and Cheese

 Today we are enjoying another installation of my favorite food group: mac and cheese!

-This mac and cheese recipe, though mild enough for most kids to enjoy, is for the adults.
+This mac and cheese recipe, though mild enough for most kids to enjoy, is for adults.
 With smoky gouda cheese and savory spices, smoked gouda macaroni and cheese has a stepped up yet still oh-so-comforting flavor.

 Best of all: this homemade stovetop mac and cheese takes just 5 minutes longer to make than the boxed variety!
 When a dish this good is that easy and simple to make, just one taste and you may never go back. 😉